datacarpentry/image-processing/episodes/04-drawing.md

 mask out everything except for the wells.
 To help with this, you should use the text file `data/centers.txt` that contains the (cx, ry) coordinates of the centre of each of the 96 wells in this image.
-You may assume that each of the wells has a radius of 16 pixels
+You may assume that each of the wells has a radius of 16 pixels.

 Your program should produce output that looks like this: